 - is in the nature of ‘…advertisement or surrogate advertisement or promotion of an online game that is not a permissible online game, or of any online gaming intermediary offering such an online game’.

-The government has attempted to make the scope of coverage of the provisions of the Amendment Rules as wide as possible (and could have far reaching consequences for online gaming intermediaries).
-The definitions of the terms ‘harm’ and ‘user harm’ are quite wide and leaves room open for subjective interpretation (by the government appointment self-regulatory bodies) to analyze whether or not they are detrimental to a user or a child.
-Further, while the restriction on advertisement/surrogate advertisement for an online game which is not a permissible online game seems fine, the restriction on advertisement/surrogate advertisement of an online gaming intermediary which is offering such an online game (which is not a permissible online game) will also be impose diligence requirements on online gaming intermediaries.
+The government has attempted to make the scope of coverage of the provisions of the Amendment Rules as wide as possible (and could have far-reaching consequences for online gaming intermediaries).
+The definitions of the terms ‘harm’ and ‘user harm’ are quite wide and leave room open for subjective interpretation (by the government appointment self-regulatory bodies) to analyze whether or not they are detrimental to a user or a child.
+Further, while the restriction on advertisement/surrogate advertisement for an online game that is not a permissible online game seems fine, the restriction on advertisement/surrogate advertisement of an online gaming intermediary that is offering such an online game (which is not a permissible online game) will also be imposed diligence requirements on online gaming intermediaries.
 This restriction would mean that if an online gaming intermediary hosts numerous games on its platform and even if one of those games is not a ‘permissible online game’, the advertisement/surrogate advertisement of such an online gaming intermediary is not permissible.